SuperDotNet/superdotnet.github.io/content/posts/2018/Welcome.md

 #### Even When You're Right, You Can Be Wrong

-If you logically win an argument but have a condescending/disparaging/trolling attitude in doing so -- *resulting in and fostering ill will towards the person you are interacting with* -- then you have actually *lost* that argument, as that ill will impacts your brand value.
+If you logically win an argument but have a condescending, disparaging, or trolling attitude in doing so -- *resulting in or fostering ill will towards the person you are interacting with* -- then you have actually *lost* that argument, as that ill will *impacts your brand value*.
 As such...

 #### Mind Your Brand{#brand}